hyunkyu-Park/MINI_instagram/README.md

 Solution:
 Frontend Side (Client):
-If the user doesn't select a file, extract the username from the user input field.
+1. If the user doesn't select a file, extract the username from the user input field.
-Send an HTTP request to the server with the extracted username data.
+2. Send an HTTP request to the server with the extracted username data.

-Server Side (Backend):
+Backend Side (Server):
-Receive the username data from the frontend.
+1. Receive the username data from the frontend.
-Generate a profile picture based on the received username using pillow library.
+2. Generate a profile picture based on the received username using pillow library.
-Save the generated profile picture on the server.
+3. Save the generated profile picture on the server.

 This approach streamlines the signup process by allowing users to proceed without uploading a photo, with a profile picture automatically generated based on their username.
 ##